manasa-arun/python/content/en/Tips/check-if-something-is-not-in-a-list-in-python.md

 ```
 if we use `list2 instead of list1` the output will come `list is empty`

-so we can easily find out the element is not in a list in python.
+so we can easily find out the element is not in a list in Python.

 ## using len()== 0: